ppljc/tiktok-fromTelegramPublisher/README.md

-# tiktok-fromTelegramPublisher
+# Telegram Publisher for TT
-Publisher for tiktok from telegram
+Tiktok publishing will be feels better.